My right hon. Friend the Minister of State for Science and Innovation (Lord Drayson) has made the following written statement.

-“The following statement provides information on the Competitiveness Council that took place in Brussels on 5 and 6 March.
-The research session of the Council was held on 6 March and was chaired by Ondrej Liska, Czech Minister of Education, Youth and Sports.
+“The following statement provides information on the Competitiveness Council which took place in Brussels on 1st - 2nd December.
+The research session of the Council was held on 2nd December and was chaired by Valerie Pecresse, Minister for Higher Education Research.
 The UK was represented by the Deputy Permanent Representative to the European Union.